 The standard of review must be able to make a determination as to whether there is harm associated with the use of the synthetic substance, analogous to the standard of review used in the process of allowing synthetic substances on the National List.
 This is not solely a function of amount of substance since there is no general rule in toxicology as to the specific amount of all synthetic substances being insignificant.
 This issue takes on a special element of importance as scientists have discovered that classical toxicology, which assumed that the dose makes the poison, is overtaken by new understanding that endocrine disrupting chemicals effect an inverse dose response curve, where miniscule doses cause adverse effects that are more closely associated with timing of exposure than amount of chemical.
-We can delve into this issue further, but suffice it to say that incredibly small doses are causing serious adverse impacts at the beginning and throughout the life of an organism.
-Furthermore, as explained below, the NOSB cannot rely on standards developed to implement other laws.
+Incredibly small doses are causing serious adverse impacts at the beginning and throughout the life of an organism, and since there is still no accepted testing procedure for these low dose effects, the precautionary principle as well as OFPA's "no harm" standard require us to take a hard look at any level of exposure.1